Leading • Building • Growing

 7. To whom does a potential merchant contact about available space in the district?

-Potential merchants can call the Urban Impact office to receive a list of space available, if applicable.
+Potential merchants can call the Urban Impact office to receive a list of space available, if applicable or see our website.

 8. What services are available for merchants and business owners in the district?